Mark Simpson sits at the feet of ‘The Bona from Verona’

 As a reminder that we’re talking about second generation male tartiness here, Boselli was just four years old when Wahlberg was grabbing himself on the side of buses.

-In truth, he was never really a maths teacher in the way that perhaps most people probably understand or remember a maths teacher, though it is a great marketing moniker.
+In truth, he was never really a maths teacher in the way that most people understand or remember a maths teacher, though it is a great marketing moniker.
 While studying for his mechanical engineering PhD at London University he taught undergraduate mathematics to some lucky engineering students for a while.
 One of whom, according to Wikipedia, ‘took note of his physique and stumbled on his modelling career’.

 Stumbled.
 Hmmm.
 I suppose you could ‘stumble’ while hyperventilating and rushing to Google someone’s name + ‘NAKED’.